February 2006 Archives

 Rebuilding After the Tsunami

-In addition to the challenges of sourcing timber from far flung places such as Canada and Sweden, organizations must also get clearance from the bureacratic government.
-Many NGO's seem to have neat press-ready plans to show, but scaling those and coordinating all the agencies to meet the epic challenge of the massive reconstruction effort of the tsunami has been a rough road.
+In addition to the challenges of sourcing timber from far flung places such as Canada and Sweden, organizations coordinating rebuilding efforts must also get clearance from the bureaucratic Indonesian government.
+So, along many NGO's have neat press-ready plans to show and tell, but scaling those plans and coordinating all the agencies to meet the epic challenge of the massive reconstruction effort of the tsunami isn't easy.

-It seems as though the challenge of affordable, sturdy emergency housing has been solved many times through innovative teams of architects, at universities and via the dedication of non-profits and lots of generous support.
-Not only is thatnot the case, the problem has been historically unresolvable.
+The challenge of affordable, sturdy emergency housing has been solved over and over again by innovative teams of architects, at universities and via the dedication of non-profits and lots of generous support.
+But the problem remains historically unresolvable.
 An article in Slate last year described the issue:

 "Architects in the past have proposed a variety of ingenious shelters, including prefabs, inflatables, geodesic dome kits, sprayed polyurethane igloos, and temporary housing made of cardboard tubes and plastic beer crates.
 As Davis [the author refers to Ian Davis, who wrote the book Shelter After Disaster (1978)], points out, not only are these often untested 'universal' solutions generally prohibitively expensive, their exotic forms are usually ill-suited to local conditions.
 That may be why such shelters, when they have been deployed, have frequently been rejected by users, and why historically the most common temporary shelter is the tent.
 Emergency housing sounds compelling, but it almost never works."